embedly/embedly-docs/tutorials/simple.rst

 Load Embedly
 ------------
-After jQuery is loading, we need to load the latest version of Embedly jQuery.
+After jQuery is loaded, we need to load the latest version of Embedly jQuery.
 Embedly jQuery is hosted by us at ``http://scripts.embed.ly/jquery.embedly.min.js``.
 You can find more documentation for this plugin on our `GitHub